 SEO is the cornerstone of online marketing.
-It determines the amount and the quality of your organic traffic, and can drive the cost of your PPC advertising up or down.
+It determines the amount and the quality of your organic traffic and can drive the cost of your PPC advertising up or down.
 However, common misconceptions about SEO practice can often lead to business owners excluding SEO from their digital marketing strategy.
 Vetoing such a vital tool and overlooking a valuable traffic channel can be extremely detrimental to the bottom line of any business.
 If you’re guilty of sighing whenever SEO is mentioned by your marketing team, we’ve included 8 common SEO misconceptions to challenge your thinking.

 1) Value can’t be tracked

 SEO results are a little trickier to pin down than some other forms of online marketing.
 However, it certainly can be tracked.
-Plug & Play use acquisition cost modeling to attribute organic conversions and events to marketing spend so you can see your return on investment for each pound spent on SEO.
+Plug & Play use acquisition cost modelling to attribute organic conversions and events to marketing spend so you can see your return on investment for each pound spent on SEO.

 2) It takes too long

 Many businesses put off SEO work because the results are less immediate than those that can be produced from channels such as PPC or Email Marketing.
 This is completely understandable and these channels should certainly play a role in most marketing strategies.
 However, we’d encourage all businesses to give SEO a shot.
 Set small and manageable milestones as you go using SMART goals (ensure your goals are Specific, Measurable, Achievable, Realistic, Timely).
 Focus goals around what will make a material difference to your business.
 For example, would you rather gain one large client or lots of smaller value clients?
 Is there an area of your business that would particularly benefit from driving traffic to?
 Which service and products offer the highest margin?
-By setting regular achievable SMART goals, you’ll see incremental progress and cumulatively, you’ll notice a material difference in your organic traffic by this time next year.
+By setting regular achievable SMART goals, you’ll see incremental progress and you’ll notice a cumulative difference in your organic traffic by this time next year.

 3) It happens overnight